mongodb-labs/pubsub/README.md

 We designed the behavior of our pub/sub system to closely align with existing behaviors of reads (for subscriptions) and writes (for publishes) in MongoDB and to provide a simple and logical interface to application developers.

-Additionally, our system is designed to need no stricter requirements on connections between servers than already exist for replication and sharding, allowing pub/sub to be simply integrated in existing production environments.
+Additionally, our system is designed to need no stricter requirements on connections between servers than already exist for replication and sharding, allowing pub/sub to be integrated in existing production environments.

 ### Architecture